CAHSS Signature Events

 The annual Writers from the Edge series provides an opportunity to engage with some of the best young contemporary authors, known and emerging, in the United States.
 These authors bring important perspectives on key concerns and issues confronting our nation and the world.
 The subject matter — migration, ethnic histories, transnational histories, and sexual identity, among other concerns—are relevant and important for our students and community, and also align with our curriculum.

-CAHSS is also home to the World Theater, a 446-seat performing arts facility that hosts campus events, student productions, and performances by local community groups.
+CAHSS is also home to the World Theater, a 400+ seat performing arts facility that serves as instructional space for performance-based classes and hosts student productions and performances.
+Requests may be entered in 25 Live.